JiangBioLab/DeepCCI/README.md

 #### **(1) Preprocess input files**

 The example test file can be download from  http://jianglab.org.cn/deepcci_download/.
 The processed feature file will be provided.
-Depending on the size of the scRNA-seq file，the process will take 10-20 minutes.
+Depending on the size of the scRNA-seq file，the process will take about 10-20 minutes.

 ##### With cell-label: